 Ways You Can Get Involved:

-Ask Questions: Learn more about the devastating impact of "green" alternative energy projects on land, water and air.
+Ask Questions: Learn more about the devastating impact of Texas "green" alternative energy projects on land, water and air.
+Learn more about Texas green energy.

 Tint your Ranch Red, Blue or Purple: Join our census and take a stand against the Water and Land Grab!
 Call your neighbors!